COVERING THE FACTS ABOUT THE UN-PRESIDENTIAL BEHAVIOR OF OUR NATIONS’ LEADERS

 SEOUL — South Korean President Moon Jae-in came to office in 2017 on a pledge to clean up politics…

-But now he’s facing a slew of allegations that could potentially threaten his own presidency.
+But now he’s facing a slew of allegations for his presidential behavior that could potentially threaten his own presidency.

 Kim Kyung-soo, the public relations manager of Moon’s presidential campaign, was sentenced late last month to two and a half years in prison for using an influential blogger to manipulate public opinion on social media.
 Kim … allowed the blogger to use a computer program that created fake “likes” and post comments favorable to Moon on some 70,000 news stories.

-SEOUL (AFP) – South Korean President Moon Jae-in, who promised to be a “feminist leader” during his election campaign, was under fire on Thursday for sending condolence flowers to the funeral of a convicted sex offender’s mother.
+SEOUL (AFP) – South Korean President Moon Jae-in, who promised to be a “feminist leader” during his election campaign, was under fire on Thursday for his poor presidential behavior of sending condolence flowers to the funeral of a convicted sex offender’s mother.